 The solution: plain language

-To remedy this, I worked with our recruiters to develop plan language taxonomies as ways to describe roles (rather than using industry jargon).
+To remedy this, I worked with our recruiters to develop plain language taxonomies as ways to describe roles (rather than using industry jargon).

-Rather than traditional titles like “loan production”, we organized those jobs as “Results minded” and tagged them with traits like, “Results oriented, Work direclty with borrowers, Competitive”.
+Rather than traditional titles like “loan production officer”, we organized those jobs as “Results minded” and tagged them with traits like, “Results oriented, Work direclty with borrowers, Competitive”.

-This allowed prospective hires with no home loan industry experience a way to gauge what roles would be ideal for them.
+This provided prospective hires with no home loan industry experience a way to gauge what roles would be ideal for them.

 Because the official job titles were still industry standard, there was no barrier for experienced home loan professionals.

 There was a measurable increase in the quality of applications.

 Increased recruiter capacity

 Shotgun applications were reduced immediately.
 Our recruiters had more time to interview high quality candidates, rather than process mountains of misaligned applications.

 The plain language also provided a framework for dicussions with prospective employees about roles and responsibilities.